laidrivm/articles/configure-email-inbox.md

 You can filter emails by sender, recipient, keywords, size, and attachments.
 If needed, filter by multiple criteria.

 For example, I receive Jira Helpdesk emails with ticket status updates.
-I open one, select Filter Messages like these → Create filter, then check Skip the Inbox, Mark as read, Apply the label — Notifications/Helpdesk (create this label directly in the filter) and Apply filter to matching conversations**.**
+I open one, select Filter Messages like these → Create filter, then check Skip the Inbox, Mark as read, Apply the label — Notifications/Helpdesk (create this label directly in the filter) and Apply filter to matching conversations.

 Another example: I subscribe to a new newsletter, say [Refactoring.fm](https://refactoring.fm/).
 I want to read it directly in my email review windows, so I apply the Mailings/Refactoring label but don’t skip the Inbox.
 When I read and archive the email, it automatically goes to the right place.